ProjectEvergreen/www.greenwoodjs.dev/src/pages/docs/plugins/postcss.md

 # PostCSS

-A Greenwood plugin for loading [**PostCSS**](https://postcss.org/) configuration and plugins and applying it to your CSS.
+A plugin for loading [**PostCSS**](https://postcss.org/) configuration and plugins and applying it to your CSS.
 See the [plugin's README](https://github.com/ProjectEvergreen/greenwood/tree/master/packages/plugin-postcss) for complete usage information.

 ## Installation